 I speak by way of command unto you that belong to the church; and unto those who do not belong to the church I speak by way of invitation, saying: Come and be baptized unto repentance, that ye also may be partakers of the fruit of the tree of life. (vs. 62)

 I do not believe that this is a simple coincidence.
-The two themes wonderfully compliment the eight groups that John Welch identifies:
+The two themes wonderfully complement the eight groups that John Welch identifies:

 - Remembering God’s Acts for His People (Alma 5:6-9)